The importance of SEO PR in link building and brand awareness

-The ability of PR to adapt to a more digital landscape is constantly debated, especially when it comes to the ability to track and monitor the success of campaigns using digital measurement tools and SEO metrics.
+The ability of PR to adapt to a more digital landscape is heavily debated, especially when it comes to the ability to track and monitor the success of campaigns using digital measurement tools and SEO metrics.

 Domain authority (DA) is a measure from 1-100 to describe which websites have the most trusted information and are more likely to be ranked by search engines.
 Government, news and university websites sit at the top, websites with no followed links at the bottom.